twajr/ckad-prep-notes/README.md

 - Where to Practice?
 - Important Tips and Tricks
 - Checklist of Curriculum Progress
-- List of resources (mostly K8s.io) to study
+- List of resources ordered by curriculum (mostly K8s.io) to study

 ## Where to Practice?
-This particular items was difficult for me.
-As I was initially studying for the CKA which requires more cluster-level work, I tried many, many different approaches.
+This particular items was difficult for me as I didn't have a (current) k8s cluster to use at work.
+As I was initially studying for the CKA which requires more cluster-level work, I tried many, many different approaches for an inexpensive k8s environment.
 For example, building clusters using K8s The Hard way on gcloud (and AWS), building a raspberry pi cluster I could take to work, using kubeadm / kops, etc.

 In my opinion, and all that is required to pass this test, is to just setup a gcloud account, and use a two-node GKE cluster for studying.
 Heck, you can even use the nice google cloud shell and not evey leave your browser.